-Perfect carrot cake stands tall, is moist and has texture.
+Perfect carrot cake stands tall, has texture and is moist.
 Its icing is thick and you can taste the creaminess with every bite.
 People ask you if they can have your recipe.
-That’s this healthy carrot cake!
+That’s this healthy carrot cake recipe!

 Ingredients for Healthy Carrot Cake

 - Whole wheat flour (spelt flour): It is crucial you use one these flours.
-I have not tested the recipe with white whole wheat or pastry whole wheat flours.
+I have not tested this recipe with white whole wheat flour or pastry whole wheat flour.

-- Maple syrup or honey: Both add moisture and amazing flavour.
+- Maple syrup or honey: Both add sweetness.
 You definitely will taste honey more.
 Any liquid sweetener will work.

 - Eggs, oil and milk: Any light tasting oil like avocado, light olive oil, grapeseed oil will work.
 Any milk is fine too.
 These ingredients add moisture and act as a binder.

-- Nuts and coconut flakes: My absolute favourite is a combo of toasted walnuts and coconut flakes that add moisture.
-Coconut flakes can be long, regular or dessicated.
-I use unsweetened variety but you can use sweetened and cake will be sweeter.
-Also on top I sprinkled coconut chips.
+- Nuts and coconut flakes: My absolute favorite is a combo of toasted walnuts and coconut flakes.
+I use unsweetened coconut flakes but you can use sweetened ones and cake will be sweeter.
+Also, I sprinkled coconut chips on top.

 - Powdered sugar: We need only 1/2 cup to make healthy frosting unlike traditional recipes that call for 2 or even 3 cups of icing sugar.